 Chicago Regional Competition Day Information

-Each team consists of 6th, 7th, and 8th grade students who are interested in math, science and engineering.
-At the regional competition in January, only 3 students will be able to present materials, but there is no limit on how many students may work on the entire project through the year.
+Each team consists of 6th, 7th, and 8th-grade students who are interested in math, science, and engineering.
+At the regional competition in January, only 3 students will be able to present materials, but there is no limit on how many students may work on the entire project throughout the year.
 The team will work together along with the teacher and engineering mentor to:

 - Use Sim City Software to design a logical computer model of their futuristic city.

 - Build a physical model of their city using creative materials such as recycled goods.

-- Demonstrate their writing skills through and essay and abstract including:
+- Demonstrate their writing skills through an essay and abstract including:

 1) Writing about an assigned engineering design problem, and

 2 Explaining features of their Sim City computer design.

 - Developing a team presentation on the physical model.

 - Computer City Submittal Deadline